tektutor/devops-dec-2023/README.md

 ## Kindly complete your pre-test from your RPS Lab machine
 https://app.mymapit.in/code4/tiny/Dm7Lz1

-RPS Cloud Login you would received via email, which looks like 23MAN3489_UXX
+RPS Cloud Login you would have received via email, which looks like 23MAN3489_UXX
 <pre>
 Password is Password@1
 </pre>